QUESTIONS AND ANSWERS:

 Q: One question has been bothering me for a while.
 Not being a complete Tolkien scholar on the order of all you admirable folks, I wondered: where do hobbits go when they die?
 We know Elves go to wait in the Halls of Mandos, we know Men have received the Gift of Ilúvatar (hope I got that right), but since we are so endeared to hobbits, I would love to know if Tolkien ever specified what happened to them after death?

-A: In a footnote to his long letter to Milton Waldman (Letters #131) Tolkien specifically says that "The Hobbits are, of course, really meant to be a branch of the specifically human race (not Elves or Dwarves)–hence the two kinds can dwell together (as at Bree), and are called just the Big Folk and Little Folk."
+In a footnote to his long letter to Milton Waldman (Letters #131) Tolkien specifically says that "The Hobbits are, of course, really meant to be a branch of the specifically human race (not Elves or Dwarves)hence the two kinds can dwell together (as at Bree), and are called just the Big Folk and Little Folk."

 This is clearly also true from the mythical standpoint.
 In Tolkien's world, here are two races of the Children of Ilúvatar, Elves and Men.
 Hobbits, as a variety or branch of humanity, partake of the same fate as the Big Folk.
 We know little of when or where Hobbits first emerged, except to note the linguistic kinship between the Hobbits' most ancient names and words and the languages of the upper Anduin and Dale (and Rohan) as described in Appendix F.